dshanske/indieweb-post-kinds/readme.txt

 == Changelog ==
+ * *Version 0.3*  - Custom Code for Generating the Kind Select Box to Allow for Default Kind.
+Defined constant POST_KIND_EXCLUDE to hide kinds from the selector
  * *Version 0.24* - Added Grunt/SASS support to more easily control changes and support internationalization
  * *Version 0.23* - Option to refresh the cache on each load added